 Chronic: May cause reproductive and fetal effects.
+Laboratory experiments have shown mutagenic effects.
 Animal studies have reported the development of tumors.
 Prolonged exposure may cause liver, kidney, and heart damage.
 Chronic exposure may cause effects similar to those of acute exposure.
 Because of this slow elimination, methanol should be regarded as a cumulative poison.
-One case of a delayed asthmatic response to glacial acetic acid has been reported in a person with bronchial asthma.